-STATEMENT OF PRINCIPLES MUSICAL INSTRUMENTS AND APPENDIX II ANNOTATION #15
+STATEMENT OF PRINCIPLES.
+MUSICAL INSTRUMENTS AND APPENDIX II ANNOTATION #15

-This information document has been submitted by the United States of America in relation to document AC30 Doc.33/PC24 Doc.
-29. The document does not reflect the official position of the United States.
-However, the document presents the views of certain representatives of the private sector that may help inform the discussion.
+This document has been submitted by the United States of America in relation to agenda items 53 and 67.1 The document does not reflect the official position of the United States.
+However, the it presents the views of certain representatives of the private sector, which may help inform the discussion.